jkjkil4/JAnim/README.md

 janim examples
 ```

-The [Tutorial Page](https://janim.readthedocs.io/en/latest/tutorial/installation.html) of the [Documentation](https://janim.readthedocs.io/en/latest/index.html) provides a brief view to get you started.
-(Note: You can change the language of the documentation at the bottom-left corner.)
+The [Tutorial Page](https://janim.readthedocs.io/zh-cn/latest/tutorial/installation.html) of the [Documentation](https://janim.readthedocs.io/zh-cn/latest/index.html) provides a brief guide to get you started.
+(Note: You can change the documentation language using the flyout menu at the corner of the page.)

 ## License